Ribitol 2-dehydrogenase

-Thus, the two substrates of this enzyme are ribitol and NAD^{+}, whereas its 3 products are D-ribulose, NADH, and H^{+}.
+The two substrates of this enzyme are ribitol and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are D-ribulose, reduced NADH, and a proton.

 This enzyme participates in pentose and glucuronate interconversions.

 Nomenclature

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is ribitol:NAD^{+} 2-oxidoreductase.
 Other names in common use include adonitol dehydrogenase, ribitol dehydrogenase A (wild type), ribitol dehydrogenase B (mutant enzyme with different properties), and ribitol dehydrogenase D (mutant enzyme with different properties).